mafintosh/dns-discovery/README.md

 ```

 You can setup a discovery server to announce records on the internet as multicast-dns only works on a local network.
 The port defaults to `53` which is the standard dns port.
+Additionally it tries to bind to `5300` to support networks that filter dns traffic.

+#### `disc.destroy([onclose])`

+Destroy the discovery instance.
+Will destroy the underlying udp socket as well.

 ## CLI